BraJCaz/CECS-327-Project1/README.md

 For Step 1, we'll start this up by creating a container of a master server with 4 nodes with both Python code and Docker containers because those are necessary to create a distributed network with Docker

-We need to use this command: docker container ls because
+We need to use this command: docker container ls because we need our container to implement 3 protocols for communication between the master server and 4 nodes

-For Step 2,
+For Step 2, we need to choose at least 2 out of 3 protocol designs recommended.
+We're going to choose broadcast and protocol design for this.

+For Step 3, we're going to track our network by monitoring all our communications with all 4 nodes and master server.